-DeployHub is an agentless continuous deployment solution that supports both monolithic releases and microservice releases (independently deployable functions).
-It is the one step of the continuous delivery pipeline that is common to all stages.
+DeployHub is a microservice management platform that supports deployment features for both monolithic releases and microservice releases (independently deployable functions).
+Continuous deployment is the one step of the continuous delivery pipeline that is common to all stages.
 A deployment must be done in development so developers can run their unit testing, in QA for more robust system testing, and of course in production to deliver the changes to end users.
 Using the same deployment process across all stages in effect performs a ‘test’ of the deployment prior to a production release.
 CircleCI calls DeployHub to do the deployment across all stages and centralizes the deployment logs as part of the workflow processing.

 Benefits from adding Continuous Deployment to CD

-There are a few reasons why you’d choose a release automation tool over your deploy scripts to perform continuous deployments.
-Firstly, Mapping and Versioning.
-DeployHub uses an application to map together components of an Application.
+There are a good reasons why you’d choose a continuous deployment solution over your deploy scripts to perform software releases across the life cycle.
+First, Mapping and Versioning.
+DeployHub puts the application back into a microservice architecture to map and track software updates overtime.
 Applications and components have versions.
-With DeployHub’s versioning capability, you can do incremental deployments to move away from the old style monolithic approach and get you ready for microservices.
+With DeployHub’s versioning capability, you can do incremental deployments to move away from the old style monolithic approach and get ready for a microservice pipeline.
 If you are just updating a .jar or .war file, you can always just copy the new file over.
 We agree that a script can do that, but an application is more than just a binary, and a deployment is more than just a copy.
 With DeployHub, you can include in your package as a deployment:

 - Database updates